NeuralNetworkVerification/Marabou/maraboupy/docs/Develop/3_Tests.md

 # Tests

 The maraboupy code is tested to ensure that methods run correctly and without errors, or that user errors are caught and handled appropriately.
+Ideally, a test should be added with each pull request that adds new code to make sure that the changes function correctly.

-These tests live in the maraboupy/test folder and are defined in files with the "test_"prefix.
+The Maraboupy tests live in the maraboupy/test folder and are defined in files with the "test_" prefix.
 Each test file contains a set of methods, where methods beginning with "test_" are the tests, and other methods are helper methods.
 Note that no main method is needed in these test files because tests are run using pytest.